martinvonz/jj/docs/config.md

     "--merge", "--cs", "CreateBakFiles=0", "$left", "$right"]
 ```

+### `JJ-INSTRUCTIONS`

+When editing a diff, jj will include a synthetic file called `JJ-INSTRUCTIONS`
+in the diff with instructions on how to edit the diff.
+Any changes you make to
+this file will be ignored.
+To suppress the creation of this file, set
+`ui.diff-instructions = false`.

 ### Using Vim as a diff editor

 Using `ui.diff-editor = "vimdiff"` is possible but not recommended.
 For a better